 • Set up a breading station by placing the flour on one plate, the beaten eggs on a 2nd plate and the seasoned Panko on a 3rd plate.
 Have another clean plate to place the breaded pork on.

-• Bread the pork by first dusting with the flour and shaking off the excess.
+• Bread the pork by first dusting it with the flour and shaking off the excess.
 Dip into the egg and coat well, letting any excess drip back onto the plate.
-Finally, place onto the Panko and press down to coat evenly on both sides.
+Finally, place the pork onto the Panko and press down to coat evenly on both sides.
 Place the breaded pork onto the clean plate.
 Repeat with the remaining pork cutlets.
 Place the plate into the refrigerator, uncovered, to chill for 1 hour.
-Tip!
-Please don't skip this step as it ensures that the breading will stick to the pork well!

-• Serve immediately topped with warm Mornay sauce.
+• Serve immediately, topped with warm mornay sauce.
 Garnish with chopped fresh parsley and freshly ground pepper.

 • Refrigerate leftovers for 2-3 days.
 Leftover pork can be rewarmed on a baking sheet in a 350F oven for 10-15 minutes, or until warmed through.
 Reheat sauce over low heat, thinning with milk, if needed.
 Tip!
-Leftover Mornay sauce is also fabulous warmed and spooned over broccoli or cauliflower.
+Leftover mornay sauce is also fabulous warmed and spooned over broccoli or cauliflower.

 Notes

-Note 1: Seasoned Panko can usually be found with the plain Panko.
+Note 1: Seasoned Panko can usually be found with plain Panko.
 If you only have plain Panko, you can season it yourself by adding a bit of salt, pepper, paprika, garlic powder, onion powder and dried parsley.

-Be sure to read the notes above this Recipe Card, for more tips on making this recipe.
-You’ll also find step-by-step photos there, that you might find helpful.
+Be sure to read the notes above this Recipe Card for more tips on making this recipe.
+You’ll also find step-by-step photos there that you might find helpful.

 Cuisine: American, Canadian